Why is this passage so important?

 Whether Peter thus acts as “prime minister” for the kingdom or perhaps as a “chief rabbi” making halakic rulings based on Jesus’ teachings, he clearly acts on sufficient delegated authority.
 Whereas Israel’s religious elite was shutting people out of the kingdom, those who confessed Jesus’ identity along with Peter were authorized to usher people into God’s kingdom.
 Peter may thus function as the representative eschatological missionary, a “fisher of men” par excellence.
 Non-Matthean tradition retains this special role for Peter; thus, for example, Acts indicates that he opened an official door to the Gentiles.
 Matthew, p429–430.

-Briggs wrote in 1907 (p348) that all attempts to explain the “rock” in any other way than referring to Peter have failed:
+Briggs wrote (p348) in 1907 that all attempts to explain the “rock” in any other way than referring to Peter have failed:

 St Peter was thus made, by the appointment of Jesus, the rock on which the Church was built as a spiritual house or temple; and at the same time, the porter of the kingdom whose privilege it is to open and shut its gates.
 The Church is here conceived as a building a house constituted of living stones all built upon Peter, the first of these stones or the primary rock foundation.
 It is also conceived as a city of God into which men enter by the gates.